 The PHDCCI Economic and Business Momentum (EBM) Index

-Economic activity at pre-COVID levels, Q4 FY 2020-21 GDP growth seen at more than 1%: PHD Chamber
+Economic activity reaching at its pre-COVID levels, FY 2021 Q3 GDP growth seen positive at 0.1 to 1%: PHD Chamber

-With sharp recovery in the key economic and business indicators in the recent months, the economy is returning to the pre-COVID levels, said Mr. Sanjay Aggarwal, President, PHD Chamber of Commerce and Industry in a press statement issued here today.
+The economic activity is reaching at its Pre-Covid levels and the continuous improvement in the key economic and business indicators is strengthening the expectations of a positive GDP growth trajectory, said Mr. Sanjay Aggarwal, President, PHD Chamber of Commerce and Industry in a press statement issued here today

-On the basis of recent movement of PHDCCI EBM Index, PHD Chamber projects more than 1% growth rate of GDP in Q4 FY 2020-21, said Mr Sanjay Aggarwal.
+On the basis of recent movement of PHDCCI EBM Index, PHD Chamber projects 0.1% to 1% growth rate of GDP in Q3 2020-21, said Mr. Aggarwal

 The quarterly movement of PHDCCI EBM Index and quarterly GDP growth rates are highly correlated at 0.9 as depicted in Chart-2, said Mr. Aggarwal

 Chart-1 : PHDCCI EBM Index: Monthly Trend (Base: 2018-19=100) Chart-2 : PHDCCI EBM Index (Base: 2018-19=100) and GDP Growth Rates (in %): Quarterly Trend

 Source: PHD Research Bureau, PHDCCI EBM Index; GDP growth figures compiled from MOSPI

 Note: GDP growth figures for Q3 and Q4 FY 2020-21 are projections based on PHDCCI EBM Index